craftcms/docs/docs/5.x/system/control-panel.md

 <BrowserShot
     url="https://my-craft-project.ddev.site/admin/settings"
     :link="false"
-    caption="The settings screen in Craft."
+    caption="The settings screen in Craft Pro.
+Some tiles may only be available in paid editions of Craft." id="settings"
-    id="settings"
     :poi="{
         system: [80, 24],